googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 In order to check that SDK is working properly you should write simple SDK test client which would use all methods of your SDK.

-Also to test that SDK cliet is receiving valid Gameserver data, your binary should set the same `Label` value as creation timestamp which you will receive as a result of GameServer() call and `Annotation` value same as gameserver UID received by Watch gameserver callback.
+Also to test that SDK client is receiving valid Gameserver data, your binary should set the same `Label` value as creation timestamp which you will receive as a result of GameServer() call and `Annotation` value same as gameserver UID received by Watch gameserver callback.

 Complete list of endpoints which should be called by your test client is the following:
 ```